oasisprotocol/oasis-core/docs/runtime/index.md

 ### Compute Committee Roles and Commitments

-As one of the steps above we mentioned that a compute node can be elected into different committees based on role.
-A compute node may have any of the following roles (it can have multiple roles at once):
+A compute node can be elected into an executor committee and may have one of the following roles:

-* Transaction scheduler.
+* Primary executor node.
+At any given round a single node is selected among all the primary executor nodes to be a _transaction scheduler node_ (roughly equal to the role of a _block proposer_).
-* Executor node (primary or backup).
+* Backup executor node.
+Backup nodes can be activated by the consensus layer in case it determines that there is a discrepancy.

-Subject to runtime configuration, each committee can contain multiple nodes of the same kind (e.g., multiple executor nodes).
-Some are considered _primary_ which means that when some input transaction arrives they will all proceed to execute it in a replicated fashion (e.g., they will all execute the same inputs on the same initial state).
+The size of the primary and backup executor committees, together with other related parameters, can be configured on a per-runtime basis.
+The _primary_ nodes are the ones that will batch incoming transactions into blocks and execute the state transitions to derive the new state root.
+They perform this in a replicated fashion where all the primary executor nodes execute the same inputs (transactions) on the same initial state.

 After execution they will sign [cryptographic commitments] specifying the inputs, the initial state, the outputs and the resulting state.
 In case